IrishIRL/yara-rules/README.md

 Create a Yara rule to detect a NjRAT malware.

 ## Sources
 To create a rule, 16 different builders were used to create malware sampes.
-Builder sources: https://github.com/cve0day/RAT Also used got some strings from https://github.com/Yara-Rules/rules/blob/master/malware/RAT_Njrat.yar
+Builder sources: https://github.com/cve0day/RAT <br>
+Also used got some strings from https://github.com/Yara-Rules/rules/blob/master/malware/RAT_Njrat.yar

 ## Issues with YARA